Iñupiat: Regional corporations

-Tribal Governments
+Tribal governments

 Prior to colonization, the Iñupiat exercised sovereignty based on complex social structures and order.
 Despite the transfer of land from Russia to the U.S. and eventual annexation of Alaska, Iñupiat sovereignty continues to be articulated in various ways.
 A limited form of this sovereignty has been recognized by Federal Indian Law, which outlines the relationship between the federal government and American Indians.
 The Federal Indian Law recognized Tribal governments as having limited self-determination.
 In 1993, the federal government extended federal recognition to Alaskan Natives tribes.
 Tribal governments created avenues for tribes to contract with the federal government to manage programs that directly benefit Native peoples.
-Throughout Iñupiat lands, there are various regional and village tribal governments.
-The tribal governments vary in structure and services provided, but often are related to the social wellbeing of the communities.
+Throughout Inupiat lands, there are various regional and village tribal governments.
+The tribal governments vary in structure and services provided, but often are related to the social well-being of the communities.
 Services included but are not limited to education, housing, tribal services, and supporting healthy families and cultural connection to place and community.

 The following Alaska Native tribal entities for the Iñupiat are recognized by the United States Bureau of Indian Affairs: